 Using alt-coins for non-fungible tokens?

-Yes, theoretically by using the Gateway Crypto Condition, funds from another cryptocurrency can be tokenized and then this tokenized alt-coin can be used to fund a non-fungible token creation.
-One big disclaimer: Komodo has not finished creating this technology as there hasn’t been the purpose to expedite it – crypto conditions opens the doorway to other cryptos to extend their functions whilst still maintaining their current exchange listings.
+Yes, theoretically by using the Gateway Custom Consensus module, funds from another cryptocurrency can be tokenized and then this tokenized alt-coin can be used to fund a non-fungible token creation.
+One big disclaimer: Komodo has not finished creating this technology, as there hasn’t been a purpose to expedite it.
+Komodo's Custom Consensus framework opens the doorway to other cryptos to extend their functions whilst still maintaining their current exchange listings.

 What else can be done with a non-fungible token?

-Creating bundles of assets can be done with another CC (crypto condition) that enforces such bundled restrictions.
-E.g. for use in tokenized assets (trading cards, game assets, STO TT#3), supply chain (TT#7), or zero transaction fee dapps (TT#9).
+Creating bundles of assets can be done with another CC (Custom Consensus) module that enforces such bundled restrictions, e.g. for use in tokenized assets (trading cards, game assets, STO TT#3), supply chain (TT#7), or zero transaction fee dapps (TT#9).

 PoS Chain - First 100 blocks, the importance of distribution and weakness of PoS chains